metabase/metabase/docs/installation-and-operation/serialization.md

 ## Exporting a Metabase

-To export the contents of a Metabase instance, use the following command in your terminal:
+To export the contents of a Metabase instance, change into the directory where you're running the Metabase JAR and run:

 ```
 java -jar metabase.jar export [export_name]